cilium/cilium/Documentation/bpf.rst

 for example, BPF programs attached to sockets are only allowed to call into a subset of helpers compared to BPF programs attached to the tc layer.
-Encapsulation and decapsulation helpers for lightweight tunneling constitute an example of functions which are only available to lower tc layers, event output helpers for pushing notifications to user space for tc and XDP programs.
+Encapsulation and decapsulation helpers for lightweight tunneling constitute an example of functions which are only available to lower tc layers, whereas event output helpers for pushing notifications to user space are available to tc and XDP programs.

 Each helper function is implemented with a commonly shared function signature similar to system calls.
 The signature is defined as: